RobTillaart/Logic/README.md

 See - logic_performance.ino

 eval(n) => n parameters.
-The timing does not include the evaluation of a, b et c themselves.
+The timing does not include the evaluation of a, b etc. themselves.

 |  function  |  AVR (us)  |  Notes  |
 |:----------:|:----------:|:--------|